-The Cost of Living index for Lewis and Clark County, (City-Data.com, in March of 2012) was scored at 87.9 as compared to a national average of 100, indicating that it is generally less expensive to live in Lewis and Clark County.1 The US Census Bureau's Small Area Income and Poverty Estimates (SAIPE) program estimates that in 2012, 7,101 residents (11.2%) of Lewis and Clark County were living in poverty, with 2,181 residents under the age of 18 (15.6%) living in poverty.
+The Cost of Living index for Lewis and Clark County, (City-Data.com, in March of 2012) was scored at 87.9 as compared to a national average of 100, indicating that it is generally less expensive to live in Lewis and Clark County.
+In 2012, The US Census Bureau's Small Area Income and Poverty Estimates (SAIPE) program estimates, 7,101 residents (11.2%) of Lewis and Clark County were living in poverty, with 2,181 residents under the age of 18 (15.6%) living in poverty.
+The County continues to struggle with similar poverty statistics.

-The economy of the region is distinctly government related.
+The economy of the region is distinctly divergent.
 The Helena valley is buoyed by government employment and the service sector.
 The remainder of the county is driven by commodity prices, mostly beef, lamb, hay and wheat.

-The top employers in the region, excluding government which is the largest employer, comprise a significant number of health related businesses, data management, not for profits, banks, engineering and an emerging aerospace manufacturing sector.
+The top employers in the region, excluding government, comprise a significant number of health related businesses, data management, not for profits, banks, engineering and an emerging aerospace manufacturing sector.